politikl/navim/README.md

 ## Technical Details

-Search is built with a carefully selected stack of Rust crates:
+Navim is built with a carefully selected stack of Rust crates:

 | Crate | Purpose |
 |-------|---------|